offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * Side-effect free infinite loops

-   A side-effect free infinite loop is a loop goes on forever but doesn't change anything outside of its own scope (e.g. no global variable is changed, nothing is printed to standard out, etc..).
+   A side-effect free infinite loop is a loop that goes on forever but doesn't change anything outside of its own scope (e.g. no global variable is changed, nothing is printed to standard out, etc..).

    ```c++
    // EXAMPLE FROM https://en.cppreference.com/w/cpp/language/ub